 When hiring for a senior position, aim to include a minimum of three independent interviews per candidate.
 These interviews should follow a structured format.
-All candidates should be asked the same worded questions, which have been prepared in advance and should be based on the selection criteria described in the job advertisement (Annex 3).
+Questions should be prepared in advance, and they should be based on the selection criteria described in the job advertisement (Annex 3).